What Is It?

 Symptoms of mumps generally last about 10 days.
 Once you recover, you usually are immune from getting the mumps virus for the rest of your life.

-You can prevent mumps with the mumps vaccine, which is usually given as part of the MMR combination.
+You can almost always prevent mumps with the mumps vaccine, which is usually given as part of the MMR combination.
 This live-virus vaccine generally is not recommended for pregnant women or for patients who are taking certain medications or have medical problems that suppress the immune system.

 Because patients with mumps are contagious for about 48 hours before they develop symptoms, it usually is not necessary to isolate them from other members of the household once symptoms begin.
 This is because family members probably were exposed to the virus during that 48-hour period before symptoms began.